Last Updated: October 12, 2023, by: Rob Parsell

 Remember, your goal is to reduce the amount of water applied to your floor as much as possible.
 Warm water paired with a dot of dish detergent on terrycloth is the worst enemy of sticky, icky spots when you add some elbow grease.

+You can wet mop LVP flooring with warm water, avoid over soaking the floor.
 If you want to use a wet mop, a microfiber flip mop or spin mop are your safest options.
 Make sure to use a fresh cleaning pad, not the same one you used for dusting!
 Don’t use a sponge mop with an abrasive scratch pad.

 What cleaning product is safest for vinyl floors?
 A simple solution of one part white vinegar to five parts filtered water is effective and inexpensive.